-Treatment of primary hyperhidrosis is considered not medically necessary in the absence of functional impairment or medical conditions.
+Treatment of primary hyperhidrosis is considered investigational in the absence of functional impairment or medical conditions as there is insufficient evidence to support a general conclusion supporting the health outcomes or benefits associated with this procedure.

 Secondary Gustatory Hyperhidrosis

 The following treatments may be considered medically necessary for the treatment of severe secondary gustatory hyperhidrosis.
 (See Policy Guidelines section for examples of gustatory hyperhidrosis conditions):